nipsmusic2018/nipsmusic2018.github.io/index.md

 For the [NIPS 2018 Conference](https://nips.cc) in Montreal, the organizers have decided to hold an open call for musicians to perform at the Banquet.
-Selected musical acts will be posted here once the selection process has completed.
+Selected musical acts will be posted here once decisions are made. **This call is only open to those who are registered for NIPS 2018.** We are unfortunately unable to provide registrations via this call.

 ## Call for Particiaption